-One thing that may surprise some people about having a bird is how much dust they make.
-In this blog post, we’ll look more closely at why budgies make dust, if this dust can hurt your health, and how to get rid of it.
+One thing about bird keepers that may surprise that how much dust budgies create.
+In this blog post, we’ll look more closely at why budgies create dust, whether this dust can harm your health, and how to get rid of it.

-Budgies do make dust.
-As part of their grooming routine, they make a fine powder called “powder down,” which helps keep their feathers waterproof and protects them from wear and tear.
-But this powder can get everywhere and make breathing hard for some people, especially those with asthma or allergies.
+Budgies make dust.
+As part of their grooming routine, they secrete a fine powder called “powder down”, which helps keep their feathers waterproof and prevents them from fraying.
+But this powder can get everywhere and make breathing difficult for some people, especially those with asthma or allergies.

 Why Do Budgies Make Dust?